solids4foam/solids4foam/applications/scripts/README.md

 path = "postProcessing/sampleDict.v2012/1/sigma_surface.raw"
 ```

-Note that the updated path has `sampleDict.v2012` in it, and this is because it is called the same in the `system/` directory where `sampleDIct.v2012` is located.
+Note that the updated path has `sampleDict.v2012` in it, and this is because it has the same name in the `system/` directory where `sampleDict.v2012` is located.

 ---

-## Case only runs with `foam-extend`: `solids4foam::caseOnlyRunsWithFoamExtend()`
+## `solids4foam::caseOnlyRunsWithFoamExtend()`

 - __Function purpose__
-  This function gives an error if the `foam-extend` version is not sourced.
+  This function gives an error if the `foam-extend` version is not sourced/loaded.

 - __Function arguments__
   None